legendarycode3/legendarycode3/README.md

 A full-stack EVM `Web3 developer`, looking forward to work on web 3 startups.

 ##  🚀 ABOUT ME
+Senior Software Engineer with 6+ years of experience designing and building scalable, secure, and high-impact products across both Web2 and Web3 ecosystems.
+Driven by first-principles thinking, I enjoy breaking down complex problems and creating efficient, reliable solutions from the ground up.

+My expertise spans performance optimization, security, and blockchain development.
+I’m passionate about developing smart contracts, decentralized applications (dApps).
+I thrive in environments that challenge conventional thinking and encourage innovation, collaboration, and engineering excellence.

 Skills / Tech Stack